-In Turner, the defendants - five African American men - asserted that "they had been selected for prosecution on crack cocaine charges on racial grounds."
+In Turner, the defendants-five African American men-asserted that "they had been selected for prosecution on crack cocaine charges on racial grounds."
 Id. at 1181.
 The defendants sought discovery on their selective prosecution claim.
 "In support of their motions, they submitted an affidavit of a paralegal in the Federal Public Defender's Office for the Central District of California stating that an inspection of closed cases of crack cocaine prosecutions defended by that public defender in 1991, 1992, and 1993 showed 47 African Americans, 5 Latino, and no white defendants had been charged with crack offenses."
 Id. at 1182.
-The defendants also submitted newspapers articles and a NPR report "commenting on 'the racial divide' in crack cocaine prosecutions" and a study showing that "3% of 8,250 persons charged with the sale of crack by the Los Angeles District Attorney to be Anglo, 53% to be African American, 43% to be Latino, and 1% to be 'other,'" while "[t]he comparable federal breakdown of 43 persons similarly charged was 0% Anglo, 83% African American, 16% Latino, and 0% Other."21 Id.
+The defendants also submitted newspapers articles and a NPR report "commenting on 'the racial divide' in crack cocaine prosecutions" and a study showing that "3% of 8,250 persons charged with the sale of crack by the Los Angeles District Attorney to be Anglo, 53% to be African American, 43% to be Latino, and 1% to be 'other,' " while "[t]he comparable federal breakdown of 43 persons similarly charged was 0% Anglo, 83% ed and arraigned in the 2013 sweep, the government must have been aware that they all appeared to be Black."
+Mot. at 89.
+The statements of the individual prosecutors that they were unaware of any pattern developing in the OSS prosecutions raises troubling questions.
+One would hope and expect the U.S.